 Working with nonprofits and artist foundations, Nancy counsels development offices on issues relating to major gifts, governance and advancement.
 Nancy’s clients appreciate her unique perspective and valuable insight gained from serving on nonprofit boards and representing donors.

-As the leader of the firm's Family Office and Philanthropy Services group, Nancy works directly with families on the transition of wealth from one generation to the next, with a focus on legal, financial, philanthropic and family legacy objectives.
+As the leader of the firm's Family Office Services, Nancy works directly with families on the transition of wealth from one generation to the next, with a focus on legal, financial, philanthropic and family legacy objectives.
 She provides a full range of philanthropic advisory and grant making services to private foundations, trusts, individuals, families and other entities.
-In addition to providing specialized family governance expertise, the Family Office and Philanthropy Services group helps clients accomplish everyday tasks and other issues related to "life management."
+In addition to providing specialized family governance expertise, she works with her team to help clients accomplish everyday tasks and other issues related to "life management."

 Nancy serves as the Managing Partner of Hemenway & Barnes LLP.
 She is also Managing Director and Secretary of Hemenway Trust Company, a New Hampshire-based private fiduciary firm.